metrotram/Authentic_Rus_Names/README.md

 Now works with Mod Managers!

-The mod replaces the automatic names in the game with non-authentic Russian ones.
+The mod replaces the automatic names in the game with authentic Russian ones.

 Names have been changed:
 - Alleys, streets, highways;